scrapy/scrapy/docs/topics/signals.rst

 .. function:: item_dropped(item, spider, exception)

-    Sent after an item has been dropped from the :ref:`topics-item-pipeline` when some stage raised a :exc:`~scrapy.core.exceptions.DropItem` exception.
+    Sent after an item has been dropped from the :ref:`topics-item-pipeline` when some stage raised a :exc:`~scrapy.exceptions.DropItem` exception.

     :param item: the item dropped from the :ref:`topics-item-pipeline`
     :type item: :class:`~scrapy.item.Item` object